georglauterbach/uncore/documentation/content/development.md

 ## Miscellaneous

 You may run any IDE you like, of course.
 We recommend [Visual Studio Code] or [NeoVIM].
+We do not make any assumptions about the style of working that you prefer most - use what suits you best.

 [//]: # (Links)